 You can pay by check using the Humana coupon book that we'll give you.
-If you choose this option, your Part D late enrollment penalty will always be due on the first day of the month.
+If you choose this option, your premium will always be due on the first day of the month.

 Make sure you follow these steps so there are no delays in processing your payments: